 Tatum scores 34, Celtics beat Nuggets for 5th straight win

+Grant Williams dubbed himself "Batman" after he helped the Boston Celtics neutralize Nuggets star Nikola "Joker" Jokic during a win in Denver late last season.

-BOSTON - Jayson Tatum had 34 points, eight rebounds and five assists and the Boston Celtics extended their season-best win streak to five games by beating the Denver Nuggets 131-112 on Friday night.
+The Celtics relied on their offense to keep the reigning back-to-back MVP from getting his revenge.
+Jayson Tatum had 34 points, eight rebounds and five assists and Boston extended its season-best win streak to five games by beating Denver 131-112 on Friday night.

 The loss snapped the Nuggets' four-game win streak.

-Nikola Jokic had 29 points and and eight rebounds but struggled with early foul trouble.
+Jokic had 29 points and eight rebounds but struggled with early foul trouble.
 Aaron Gordon added 17 points and eight rebounds.

 Denver trailed 77-70 when Jokic went to the bench after his fourth foul with about seven minutes left in the third quarter.